-This course focuses on etiology, theory, and intervention for students who are cognitively impaired, developmentally delayed, and/or physically impaired.
-Special attention is placed on theoretical ad-
+3 credit hours • This course focuses on etiology, theory, and intervention for students who are cognitively impaired, developmentally delayed, and/or physically impaired.
+Special attention is placed on theoretical advances in the treatment, prevention, and remediation of organic impairments in the K-12 setting, including assistive technology and adaptive curricula.
+Field experience is required.

-EDU 635 Technology for Instruction and Leadership
+EDU 635: Technology for Instruction and Leadership

-This course explores standard and emergent technologies related to effective instruction and administrative operations within a school.
+3 credit hours • This course explores standard and emergent technologies related to effective instruction and administrative operations within a school.
 Reliable and effective Web-based communication and modalities of e-learning are examined, including the development of a school technology plan.

-EDU 640 Managing Students with Exceptionality
+EDU 640: Managing Students with Exceptionality

-This course examines the theories of behavior management in exceptional student education, with a focus on positive behavioral support.
+3 credit hours • This course examines the theories of behavior management in exceptional student education, with a focus on positive behavioral support.
 Students learn how to apply behavior management principles in the K-12 exceptional education classroom, to collect and analyze data, and to select appropriate interventions.
 Field experience is required.

-EDU 641 Remediation and Correction
+EDU 641: Remediation and Correction

-This course focuses on providing teachers with concrete methods for locating and correcting reading difficulties.
+3 credit hours • This course focuses on providing teachers with concrete methods for locating and correcting reading difficulties.
 Emphasis is also placed on the use of strategic approaches to the teaching of reading.

-EDU 645 Methods to Integrate Reading and Writing
+EDU 645: Methods to Integrate Reading and Writing

-Prerequisites: EDU 546, EDU 602, EDU 605, and EDU 610 or permission of the Director
+3 credit hours • Prerequisites: EDU 546, EDU 602, EDU 605, and EDU 610 or permission of the Director.